CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

 1. Select the **Value** text input box.
 This will display the **Add dynamic content [Alt+Shift+D]** property.
 Select this text to open the pipeline expression builder.

     In the Pipeline expression builder window copy and paste the code block below into the expression input box.
-Press **Ok** when complete.
+Press **OK** when complete.

     ```text
     @concat(